Byram Township, New Jersey: Local government

 The Township of Byram is chartered under the Faulkner Act Council-Manager plan.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the five-member Township Council.
 All officials are elected on an at-large basis in non-partisan elections for four-year terms of office on a staggered basis, with either two seats (including the mayoral seat) or three seats up for election in odd-numbered years as part of the November general election, with terms beginning on January 1.
 In August 2010, the township became the first in the state to shift its non-partisan elections from May to November as part of an effort to raise turnout and cut costs by combining the municipal election with the November general election; the first election under the new cycle took place in November 2011.

 As of 2024, the Mayor of Byram Township is Alexander Rubenstein, whose term of office ends on December 31, 2025.
-Members of the Byram Township Council are Raymond C. Bonker (2023), Lisa A. "Cris" Franco (2023), John M. "Jack" Gallagher Jr. (2023) and Harvey S. Roseff (2025).
+Members of the Byram Township Council are Lisa A. "Cris" Franco (2027), John M. "Jack" Gallagher Jr. (2027), Richard Proctor (2027) and Harvey S. Roseff (2025).